h-shimamoto/dpdk-ovs/docs/00_Overview.md

 ### Inter Virtual Machine Communication Methods

-Intel® DPDK vSwitch currently provides two methods of communicating from guest-to-host.
+Intel® DPDK vSwitch currently provides two methods of communicating between guest and host.

 #### IVSHMEM

 **Suggested use case:** Virtual Appliance running Linux with an Intel® DPDK based application.

-* Zero copy between guest and switch
+* Zero copy between guest and switch.
 * Option when applications are trusted and highest small packet throughput required.
-* Option when applications do not need the Linux network stack
+* Option when applications do not need the Linux network stack.
-* Opportunity to add VM to VM security through additional buffer allocation (via `memcpy`)
+* Opportunity to add VM to VM security through additional buffer allocation (via `memcpy`).

 #### Userspace vHost